Yash-code-craft/fyle-internship-challenge-23/README.md

 ## Challenge Outline

-The challenge involves implementing an application using the GitHub API.
+The challenge involved implementing an application using the GitHub API.

-The required services are already implemented - refer to the `ApiService`.
+The required services were implemented including the Pagination

 If you have any questions or need assistance, please feel free to reach out.